piotrb5e3/1023alternative-backend/README.md

 # How to

 * Create and activate a virtualenv (py3.5)
-* Clone this repo an enter the directory
+* Clone this repo and enter the directory
 * pip install -r ./requirements.txt
 * ./manage.py runserver